cligs/pyzeta/HOWTO.md

 - Open run_pyzeta.py with an IDE such as Geany, Spyder or PyCharm
 - Adapt the parameters in run_pyzeta.py to you needs
 - Run from the IDE.
+- (Once you have set all parameters in run_pyzeta.py, you can also call it from the Terminal.)

 ## What is necessary to run the analyses?